axxia/meta-axxia/README.md

    - POWER_MANAGEMENT = "full-power-L2"
      to complete power down the core and L2 cache when is shut down

 b.
-Big-endian or little-endian (axxiaarm and axxiaarm64 only):
+Big-endian or little-endian:
 Set the order in which a sequence of bytes are stored in computer memory.
    - BIG_ENDIAN = "no" (DEFAULT)
      Little-endian is the default settings.
    - BIG_ENDIAN = "yes"
      Kernel will be built with CONFIG_CPU_BIG_ENDIAN enabled.

 c.
-Debug options (axxiaarm and axxiaarm64 only):
+Debug options:
    - DBG = "no" (DEFAULT)
    - DBG = "yes"
      Will enable options for debug in the Kernel config.

 d.
-SMP options (axxiaarm and axxiaarm64 only):
+SMP options:
    - SMP = "yes" (DEFAULT)
    - SMP = "no"
      Will enable or disable SMP related kernel options.

 e.
-Regression testing (axxiaarm and axxiaarm64 only):
+Regression testing:
     TESTING = "yes"

 f.
 Chip specific options (for axxiaarm64):